Claudiu Vaișcovici

-Claudiu Vaișcovici (born 14 October 1962) is a Romanian former football striker.
+Claudiu Vaișcovici (born 14 October 1962) is a Romanian former professional footballer who played as a forward.

 Club career

 Vaișcovici was born on 14 October 1962 in Galați, Romania.
 He was brought to Sportul Studențesc București from junior club CSȘ Pajura, making his Divizia A debut on 4 April 1981 under coach Ion Voica in a 2–0 victory against Universitatea Craiova.
 Subsequently, he experienced some heart problems, which kept him off the field for two years until Ilie Hagioglu, the president of Divizia B club Dunărea Galați noticed him in a friendly and gave him the chance to play for his team.
-In 1985 he was transferred to neighboring team Oțelul which he helped gain promotion to the first league.
-In 1987 Vaișcovici went to play for Victoria București.
+In 1985, he was transferred to neighboring team Oțelul which he helped gain promotion to the first league.
+In 1987, Vaișcovici went to play for Victoria București.
 There, he played four games in the 1987–88 UEFA Cup campaign as they got past EPA Larnaca in the first round, being eliminated in the following one by Dinamo Tbilisi against whom he scored a goal.

 In the middle of the 1987–88 season, he was transferred to coach Mircea Lucescu's team Dinamo București in exchange for Marian Damaschin.
 There, in his first season he scored 22 goals in 16 league games, including six in a 9–1 victory against CSM Suceava and a brace in a 3–3 draw against rivals Steaua București.
-He played six matches in the 1988–89 European Cup Winners' Cup campaign, scoring two goals against Kuusysi Lahti, reaching the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria, netting his side's goal against them.
+He played six matches in the 1988–89 European Cup Winners' Cup campaign, scoring two goals against Kuusysi Lahti and netting his side's only goal during their quarter-final elimination by Sampdoria on the away goals rule after a 1–1 aggregate draw.
 In the 1989–90 season, Dinamo won The Double with Vaișcovici scoring 14 goals in 21 league games, coach Lucescu also using him the entire match in the 6–4 win over Steaua in the Cupa României final.
 Additionally, the team reached the 1989–90 European Cup Winners' Cup semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht, Vaișcovici playing eight games in the campaign.
-On 11 May 1991, Vaișcovici made his last Divizia A appearance in Dinamo's 1–1 draw against Universitatea Craiova, having a total of 255 matches with 35 goals in the competition, also totaling 18 games with four goals in European competitions.
+On 11 May 1991, Vaișcovici made his last Divizia A appearance in Dinamo's 1–1 draw against Universitatea Craiova, totaling 255 matches with 35 goals in the competition and 18 games with four goals in European competitions.

 After the 1989 Romanian Revolution, Vaișcovici along with compatriots Mircea Rednic and Gheorghe Nițu went to play in Turkey for Bursaspor.
 He then joined Lică Movilă for the 1991 Soviet First League season at Zimbru Chișinău.
 Subsequently, he returned to Romania at Divizia B club Progresul București, helping them gain promotion from the second to the first league at the end of the 1991–92 season.
 Vaișcovici remained in the second league, playing in his hometown for Dunărea Galați, retiring in 1993.